Purnima (Bangladeshi actress): Early life

 Purnima was born in 1981 in Fatikchhari, Chittagong.
 Her parents are Mohammad Hanif and Sufia Begum.
 She has one sister Dilruba Hanif.
 She is also an actress.
+She lost her dad at a young age.

 Career

 Purnima made her film debut with E Jibon Tomar Amar in 1997, which was released in 1998.
 She acted alongside Riaz in Indian-Bangladeshi film Moner Majhe Tumi in 2003, which became immensely popular.
 She did many movies with actors Riaz, Manna, Shakib Khan, Ferdous, and Amin Khan.

 Her notable performance includes Megher Por Megh (2004) based on the liberation war of Pakistani and directed by Chashi Nazrul Islam.
 Shasti (2004), based on a story of Biswakabi Rabindranath Tagore directed by the same director earned her critical acclaim.
 In August 2005, she appeared with Shakib Khan in Shuva also directed by Chashi Nazrul Islam, based on the short story Shuva by Rabindranath Tagore.
 The film received highly positive reviews from critics as well as her performance.
 Purnima played a mute girl in this movie.

 Her other notable commercial successes include Hridoyer Kotha 2006 and Akash Chhoa Bhalobasa (2008).
 Both were directed by S A Haque Alik.

 She won Bangladesh National Film Award for Best Actress for her performance in 'Ora Amake Valo Hote Dilo Na' (2010).

 Apart from acting in films, Purnima has also worked regularly in TV dramas.
 She has presented star talk shows "Ebong Purnima", "Purnima Alo" and "Boro Mancher Tarokara".
 She also presented "Merri Prothom Alo Award 2016" and "Merrill Prothom Alo Award 2017" with Ferdous.

 She made her web-film debut in 2021 with Amitabh Reza Chowdhury's 'Munsigiri', where she acted alongside Chanchal Chowdhury.